ThomasAunvik/AnimeListBot/README.md

 `al!setonlinestatus [status]` sets which status the bot should have, Online, Idle, AFK, etc.

 `al!anilimit` checks your rate limit for anilist.

-`al!gitstatus` checks the bot's current git status.

-`al!prefix` allows you to change the bot's prefix.
-Max 2 characters.

 `al!ignoreexception [add, remove, view]` ignores exceptions sent to the bot owner.